OneEyeX/Trivia-API-Project-2-Nanodegree-Udacity/backend/README.md

 `POST '/users'`

-- Sends a post request in order to add a new user (Player) (CHALLENGE 2)
+- Sends a post request in order to add a new user (Player) (added for CHALLENGE 2)
 - Request Body:

 ```json